 The Bottom Line: An Escrow Holdback For Certain Repairs Can Help Keep Your Closing Date On The Calendar

 If your closing date is in jeopardy due to required home repairs, consider asking your lender for an escrow holdback.
 If approved, it could keep your real estate transaction on schedule and incentivize you or the seller to complete the repairs fast.
 Your lender can help guide you through the escrow holdback process.

 Be sure to check out the Rocket Mortgage Learning Center for more great articles about the home buying process and how long it can take to close on a house.

 Closing Disclosure: What It Is And How To Read The Form

 Mortgage Basics - 10-minute read

-Your Closing Disclosure is an important loan document, but it can be difficult to interpret.
-We broke down the essentials in this complete guide.
+Your Closing Disclosure is an important mortgage document, but it can be difficult to interpret.
+We broke down the essential components in this complete guide.